-For many of us, a holiday abroad is off the cards this year – and while this can feel disappointing at first, the silver lining is that it’s the perfect opportunity to embrace our own home-grown talent and support the UK economy by booking a staycation instead.
+With international travel this year still not a sure thing, the silver lining is that it’s the perfect opportunity to embrace our home-grown talent and support the UK economy by booking a staycation instead.

-We’ve selected 16 of the absolute best for you to enjoy your 2020 autumn staycation, but be warned: these idyllic destinations get booked up, so plan ahead!
+We’ve selected 16 of the absolute best for you to enjoy a staycation this year, but be warned: these idyllic destinations get booked up, so plan ahead.

 16 of the best cosy autumn staycations in the UK